cecil-41/client/README.md

 - You capitalize every word except for the first word e.g onClick = , className (pascal naming converntion)
 - Since components are independent then how do we pass information from one component to another?
 - That's where props comes in.
+- We use single tags in react for className etc.

 ## Props
 - Stands for properties